 Knorr is married to the former Kellie Smith.
 The couple has two children.

-Jonathan Abel is entering his first year as a member of the Bulldog coaching staff and will serve as the wide receivers coach.
+Jonathan Abel is entering his second year as a member of the Bulldog coaching staff and will serve as the wide receivers coach.

 Abel is very familiar with the Mid-South Conference as he was a four-year member of the Lambuth (Tenn.)
 University football team from 2005-08 where he played wide receiver.
 A three-time MSC Academic All-Conference Team member, Abel was named as a Daktronics-NAIA Scholar-Athlete in 2008.
 He graduated from Lambuth in 2009 with a bachelors in psychology.

 After leaving Lambuth, Abel obtained a masters in forensics psychology from Marymount (Va.)
 University.

 A native of Collierville, Tenn., Abel served as a coach for the Collierville High football team in 2011.

 Terron Cheadle is beginning his second season on the Bulldog staff and will coach the strikes.
 Last season, he worked with the linebacking corps.

 A former Bulldog himself, Cheadle played two seasons for Union on the offensive line.
 Prior to coming to Barbourville, he played at Antelope Valley College, a junior college in Lancaster, Calif.